FMMT666/launchpad.py/README.md

 Please also notice that the "Ableton Live mode" cannot automatically be enabled, due to this restriction!

-Supported and tested red/green LED Launchpad devices, here referred  to as "Classic":
+Supported and tested red/green LED Launchpad devices, here referred  to as "Classic" or "Mk1":

   - Launchpad (the original, old "Mk1")
   - Launchpad S